doomedraven/Tools/.github/ISSUE_TEMPLATE/bug_report.md

-## If you ignoring to read and fill this template, why I should care about your issues?
-* Somethinng doesn't work without proper logs is also invalid issue!
+---
+name: Bug report
+about: Create a report to help us improve

+---

 ## This is opensource and you getting __free__ support so be friendly!
-* Wants to say thanks -> [buy me a beer](https://opencollective.com/virustotalapi)
+* Wants to say thank you -> [buy me a beer](https://opencollective.com/virustotalapi)

 # Prerequisites